MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md

 # Acquiring tokens interactively

-Interactive token acquisition requires that the user _interacts_ with an authentication dialog that requests credentials as input and is only available for public client applications.
+Interactive token acquisition requires that the user _interacts_ with an authentication dialog, hosted in a browser that MSAL starts.
+In contrast, in a web app, the user is redirected to the authorization page and a different API is used.
+The authentication dialog may request credentials, password changes, multi-factor auth etc. - the flow and visual content is driven by the service.

 In MSAL.NET, the method to use to acquire a token interactively is <xref:Microsoft.Identity.Client.PublicClientApplication.AcquireTokenInteractive(System.Collections.Generic.IEnumerable{System.String})>.

 The following example shows barebones code to get a token for reading the user's profile with Microsoft Graph: